 Accessibility is a shared responsibility.
 This chart shows who’s responsible for accessibility of online content based on roles.
-What roles do the instructor, Disability Support Services and Educational Media Technologies play in making a course accessible?
+What roles do the instructor, Disability Support Services, and Educational Media Technologies play in making a course accessible?
 Let’s work together to make sure all students have an equal opportunity to achieve their educational goals!
-Here is an Accessibility Guide to help you get started.

 Ask your publisher about accessibility